 5 Steps to Safely Disconnect Solar Panels

-Most homeowners want to disconnect their solar system when away for a few days or if there is a storm warning.
+Most homeowners would want to disconnect their solar system when away for a few days or if there is a storm warning.
 In such scenarios, shutting down the panels is a must.

 Step #1: Turning Off the AC and DC Switches to Cut Off Solar Power Flow